iPhones and MacBooks are beautiful pieces of hardware that you can ‘rent’ from Apple & that’s about it

 The money I spend on Apple is again spent on making a more closed, and a hostile ecosystem, plus making this - the ‘status quo’ for all Apple users.
 Let’s agree, iPhones come at a cost - hypothetically if everyone were rich and had $1000 to freely spend on a gadget.
 I’d rather spend $1000 USD on a device that I can solely ‘own’ and which contributes to a freedom respecting ecosystem like the Librem Laptops or ones from System76 or whatever else which can run libre operating systems.

-Apple is also against your right to repair your own devices and lock up phones that are repaired outside of Apple’s service centers.
+Apple is also against your right to repair your own devices & lock up phones that are repaired outside of Apple’s service centers

-This applies to all the ecosystems, like ChromeOS, Windows, Netflix, Amazon, DRM and Google Play (Android)
+This applies to all the ecosystems, like ChromeOS, Windows, Netflix, Amazon, DRM & Google Play (Android)

-But Apple’s tight-knit ecosytem is the biggest & most succesful in marketing and fooling ‘people’ into thinking they bought their iPhone & own it forever.
-Where in reality, you pay for the phone and they own your phone via it’s software.
+But Apple’s tight-knit ecosystem is the biggest & most successful in marketing & fooling ‘people’ into thinking they bought their iPhone & own it forever.
+Where in reality, you pay for the phone & they own your phone via it’s software.

 UPD: lol, I was right..
 Apple plans to turn hold hostage millions of users yet again.